extremeshok/clamav-unofficial-sigs/README.md

 The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol, Yara-Rules Project, urlhaus, MalwareExpert etc. The script will also generate and install cron, logrotate, and man files.

 ### Automated Testing and Linting

 * Travis-CI
 * Linting with markdownlint-cli and shellcheck
-* Testing with Ubuntu Focal and MacOS / OSX
+* Testing with Ubuntu Focal and macOS / OSX

 ### Checkout some of our other solutions: <https://github.com/extremeshok?tab=repositories>